AshampooSystems/boden/docs/docs/reference/net/http_request.md

 * **using DoneHandler = std::function<void(std::shared_ptr<HTTPResponse\>)\>**

-	Called once the request is done.
+	Called once a response has been received or an error occurred.

 ## Constructor

 * **HTTPRequest([String](../foundation/string.md) requestUrl, DoneHandler requestDoneHandler)**

-	Creates a HTTP GET Request
+	Creates a HTTP `GET` request with the given request URL and done handler.

 * **HTTPRequest([http::Method](http.md) requestMethod, [String](../foundation/string.md) requestUrl, DoneHandler requestDoneHandler)**

-	Creates a HTTP Request with the specified `requestMethod`
+	Creates a HTTP request with the specified request method.